 Health

-Community Health strategy is crucial in achieving universal health coverage.
+The Kenya Community Health strategy is crucial in achieving universal health coverage.
 It is an approach through which households and communities strengthen their role in their own health by increasing their knowledge, skills, and participation.
-At the heart of this strategy are community health workers and community members trained to render certain basic health services to the communities they come from.
+At the heart of this strategy are Community Health Promoters and community members trained to render certain basic health services to the communities they come from.
+Click here to learn more!

 Clients were screened for hypertension